google/clasp/docs/typescript.md

 > Note: Once you use TypeScript, you cannot develop on script.google.com (the [transpiled](https://en.wikipedia.org/wiki/Source-to-source_compiler) code).

-> Warning: Apps Script's runtime/execution is different than Node or web browers.
+> Warning: Apps Script's runtime/execution is different than Node or web browsers.
 In particular, you cannot use the terms `export` or `require` in the same way you would with Node.
 You cannot use `window` like in web browsers.

 ## Quickstart